alangordon258/SelfDrivingCar-Term1-Proj2/writeup_template.md

 ![alt text][image11]

+The charts show that although some sign types have more representation in the data sets than others.
+The training, test, and validation data sets are similar.

-### Design and Test a Model Architecture
+## 3. Design and Test a Model Architecture

-#### 1. I preprocessed the images as follows:
+#### I preprocessed the images as follows:
-(1) Convert to grayscale.
+1. Convert to grayscale.
 Accuracy was a 2 or 3 percent higher with grayscale and ran faster also because there is only a single channel.
 I assume the acuracy was higher because shape and other factors were more distinct than color between the sign types and eliminating color allowed the network to focus on these other factors.
-(2) Improve the contract by calling equalizeHist
+2. Improve the contract by calling equalizeHist
-(3) Normalized the images using (x-avg)/stddev
+3. Normalized the images using (x-avg)/stddev
 Example before and after images are shown below.

-![alt text][image2]
+![alt text][image12]

 From reading a few research papers of people who had attacked the same problem such as [this](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) it was clear that one of the techniques for improving accuracy was to increase the size of the training set by perturbing the available samples with small, random changes of translation, rotation and scale.
 The Keras library includes a method called ImageDataGenerator that can be used for this purpose.
 I called the method with the following parameters.
 These values were arrive at largely by trial and error.